 Nursing in Australia

-Just as UK nurses have to register with the Nursing and Midwifery Council and Irish nurses with the Midwifery Board of Ireland, nurses looking to work in Australia must register with the Australian Health Practitioner Regulation Agency (AHPRA).
+Just as nurses from developed countries like the UK, Ireland, USA, and Canada must register with their respective national agencies, overseas nurses looking to work in Australia must register with the Australian Health Practitioner Regulation Agency (AHPRA).
 Find out more information about international nurses working in Australia.

-Australia is one of the world’s premier destinations offering an abundance of choices for nurses looking for a permanent role or just a working holiday.
+Australia is one of the leading destinations for nurses from the US and Canada who are looking for permanent nursing positions or working holidays.

 Nurse Jobs Australia

-Due to Australian Nursing Agency’s extensive network, rural and remote nursing jobs in Australia’s vast outback are also available.
+Due to ANA’s extensive network, rural and remote nursing jobs in Australia’s vast outback are also available.

 Visit our Nursing Jobs Board to find out the current job opportunities we are looking to fill.